2 Cookin Mamas

 1. Stir the dough to evenly distribute the poppy seeds.

-2. Using a medium cookie scoop, scoop the dough onto a nongreased cookie sheet.
+2. Using a medium cookie scoop, scoop the dough onto an ungreased cookie sheet, spacing about 2" apart.

-4. Use it to lightly press down the cookies then sprinkle with additional poppy seeds.
+4. Use the glass to lightly press down the cookies then sprinkle with additional poppy seeds.

 Baked cookies on cookie sheet.